-Construction foreman and administrative managers are tasked with coordinating construction projects from start to finish.
-This involves managing the workforce, job-site equipment, vehicle fleets, contracted partnerships, suppliers, and clients.
-The better these factors can be coordinated the more successful construction companies will be in meeting their key objectives.
+Since construction foreman and administrative managers are tasked with coordinating construction projects from start to finish, this often involves managing employees, job-site equipment, vehicle fleets, contracted partnerships, suppliers, and clients.
+The better these factors can be coordinated, the more successful construction companies will be in meeting key objectives.

-This can be a challenge, as the complexities involved with construction projects can easily create gaps with coordination and collaboration efforts.
+The problems is that this can be a challenge, since the complexities involved with construction projects is so dependent on coordination and collaboration efforts between key stakeholders.
 Pressing contract deadlines, unpredictable weather, last minute client changes, disparate contractors, and equipment failures can all create workflow bottlenecks.

 Digital inspections will resolve these common coordination failures by streamlining and optimizing the inspection process from start to finish.
 Mostly, this is accomplished by leveraging the power of cloud and mobile computing technology using automation and real-time syncing functionality.

 Streamlining workforce coordination with pre- and post-trip inspection processes for fleet vehicles and equipment will give operators and managers the ability to comprehensively complete these important processes.
 Basically, construction companies can use digital inspection tools to make it easier for their workforce to comprehensively complete and coordinate DVIRs without spending extra time and effort.

 The hassle and inefficiency of completing and processing paper-based inspection forms on a daily basis may overshadow their main purpose of resolving risk and compliance issues.
 While inspecting workforce vehicles and equipment is largely a precautionary measure, inevitably, regular inspections will identify maintenance and compliance issues that need to be resolved.